is a writer, reporter and editor

 b.
 1986, HK.

-I am a reporter, writer and editor based in Brooklyn, New York.
-Currently, I work as a staff writer at Nieman Lab, a publication at Harvard’s Nieman Foundation for Journalism.
-I cover the rise of generative AI and its impact on journalism and the media industry.
+I am a reporter, writer, and editor based in Brooklyn, New York.
+Currently, I work as a staff reporter at Nieman Lab, a publication at Harvard’s Nieman Foundation for Journalism.
+I cover the rise of AI and its impact on journalism and the media industry.

 I began my career working as a journalist in Tokyo.
 I contributed to publications including The Japan Times and was an assistant editor at Metropolis, a print magazine that has served the English-speaking community in Japan for the past 25 years.